EtienneGrey/etiennegrey/README.md

 I have a passion for building products that genuinely improve people’s lives by solving real problems in simple, impactful ways.

-I have a passion for creating beautiful & stunning UI with a strong foundation in Swift, SwiftUI, PostgreSQL, Firebase, Node.js, etc.
+Strong foundation in Swift, SwiftUI, Firebase, SQLite, Firebase, Node.js, etc.

 ### My Absolute Favorites: